Sakrower Kirchweg 47

 In both cases the stop is called Gößweinsteiner Gang.

 Follow Gößweinsteiner Gang – about four minutes walk (downhill: towards the south, towards the water = Havel, Wannsee) – until you reach the crossing Sakrower Kirchweg.
 House no. 47 is a corner house.

 Yun House 2011

 Photo: Mario Tsukasa

 Isang Yun purchased the property on the Sakrower Kirchweg in 1971.
 He used the wooden house located there for composing but continued to reside in his Berlin-Spandau apartment on the Steigerwaldstraße.
-Around 1974 the wooden house was replaced by a new structure that became the permanent residence of Yun, his wife, and their children beginning in early 1975.
+In the following years, a new building was erected above the wooden house, that became the permanent residence of Yun, his wife, and their children beginning in 1974 or early 1975.

 After the composer’s death the house remained in the possession of the Yun family until May 2008, when it was purchased by the Isang Yun Peace Foundation of Seoul and with support from the South Korean Ministry of Culture.
 The original intention behind this purchase was to preserve the house as Isang Yun’s place of residence with museum rooms, to establish an Isang Yun Archive there, and to use it for cultural and scholarly purposes.

 The house was rebuilt from the summer of 2009 to early 2011.
 Its festive opening with the lecture series “Reading Korea: On Korean History and Culture” was held on 17 September 2011.
 Six events were held through to June 2012, and each lecture was preceded by the performance of a composition by Isang Yun.
 At the same time a permanent exhibition documenting the life and work of Isang Yun had been set up in the hall.